Lead Guitar Lick Creativity Lesson - Super Octave Slides

 - pay attention to the rhythm of the tapped notes.
 Don’t make your tapping faster than the other notes (the ones you play with your fretting hand).

-Watch this 2-hand tapping tutorial to see me cover this technique in more detail:
+Watch this 2-hand tapping tutorial to see me cover this lead guitar lick creativity technique in more detail:

-Delayed resolution not only puts more emotion into any guitar lick…
+Delayed resolution not only puts more emotion into any lead guitar lick…

 … it nearly guarantees to bring a wandering listener’s attention back onto your playing anytime you want.

-(It’s almost like you command your listeners to “obey” your guitar solo… and they do.)
+(It’s almost like you command your listeners to “obey” the ideas in your lead guitar solos… and they do.)

 You don’t have to be an advanced guitar player to use delayed resolution.